 About

-I am a mathematician and an engineer with training and/or experience in various subjects in physics and computer science.
+I am a Mathematician and an Engineering Scientist with training and experience in various subjects in Physics and Computer Science.

-I am a postdoctoral researcher at the University of Oxford.
+I am an Innovation Research Fellow at the University of Warwick.

 My research is interdisciplinary.
 I use tools from discrete calculus, functional analysis, measure theory, differential and computational geometry, and algebraic topology in developing methods for solving PDEs or constructing theoretical frameworks or computational interfaces for various computer science and engineering problems.
 The areas of my interest are computational fluid dynamics, multi-physics and multi-scale modeling, solid modeling, electromagnetism and interoperability.

-I obtained my Ph.D. and M.Sc. in Mathematics from the University of Pittsburgh.
-My expertise lies in numerical analysis and scientific computing.
-I have taken my comprehensive exams in finite element analysis, partial differential equations and differential geometry.
+I obtained my Ph.D. and M.Sc. in Mathematics from the University of Pittsburgh under the supervision of Prof. Michael Neilan.
+My expertise lies in Numerical Analysis and Scientific Computing.
+I have taken my comprehensive exams in Finite Element Analysis, Partial Differential Equations and Differential Geometry.
 My M.Sc. thesis concerned the construction of a finite element method for the Stokes problem on rectangular meshes, and my Ph.D. dissertation concerned the construction of finite element methods for the Stokes and Navier-Stokes problems on cubical (with an extension to n-dimensions) and quadrilateral meshes.
-I have also completed M.Sc. in Electronics & Communication Engineering with a focus on the electromagnetic theory at Istanbul Technical University.
+I have also completed M.Sc. in Electronics & Communication Engineering with a focus on the electromagnetic theory at Istanbul Technical University under the supervision of Prof. Ibrahim Akduman.

-My postdoctoral research at the International Computer Science Institute at the UC Berkeley, concerned building a theoretical and an algorithmic framework for the interoperability between CAD systems based on the interchangeability of their models, and providing mathematical reviews for some of the existing geometry validation tools and techniques.
+My postdoctoral research at the International Computer Science Institute at the UC Berkeley, concerned building a theoretical and an algorithmic framework for the interoperability between CAD systems based on the interchangeability of their models.
+I worked under the supervision of Prof. Vadim Shapiro.
+I also provided mathematical reviews for some of the existing geometry validation tools and techniques in industry and military standards.